bhathawayy/feature-finder/README.md

 # FeatureFinder

-A Python GUI application for computer vision feature detection.
+A Python GUI application for computer vision feature detection on WIndows, Mac, and Linux.
 FeatureFinder provides an intuitive interface to detect and analyze blobs, rectangular shapes, and cross-hairs in images using OpenCV.

 ## Features